NIH Grants Policy Statement

 number and name of the Contact PD/PI in the request.
 For all applications,

-post-submission information, progress reports, and prior approval requests, the
+post-submission information, progress reports, and prior approval requests including requests to add or drop a PI, the

 grantee organization remains responsible for securing and retaining the